moeomer/football/README.md

 ## TODO
 - [ ] Input validation
 - [ ] Avoid writing `cover` to temp file
+- [ ] Use a production server instead of Flask's dev server
 - [ ] More pythonic code :rocket: